 After breakfast we depart for Cerro de la Muerte (Mountain of Death), part of the Talamanca Mountains.
-These 11,000 foot peaks were named for early explorers who, traveling on foot or by mule, risked dying of hunger, exposure, or storms.
+These 11,000 foot peaks in view were named for early explorers who, traveling on foot or by mule, risked dying of hunger, exposure, or storms.
+Today our road is modern, a part of the Pan American Highway.